nishadtardalkar/GithubCloud/README.md

 <b>Steps to use</b><br>
 <ol>
   <li>Download and install Python3 on your PC</li>
+  <li>You need github module for this, so open your CMD and do "pip install github"</li>
   <li>Download all the scripts in this repository</li>
   <li>Run main.py script and follow along the video</li>
 </ol>